Sebastianhju/Runeterra-5e/Runes.md

 ## Lesser Runes
 ### Hextech Flashtraption  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/HextechFlashtraption.png" Align=left width=7% height=7%>

-As a Bonus Action you can target a space within 15ft of you channeling a teleport, you do not have to see the place you are targeting.
+As a Bonus Action you can target a space within 30ft of you channeling a teleport, you do not have to see the place you are targeting.
 At the start of your next turn you teleport to the selected location.
 If the targetet location is a wall, you are instead teleportet to the nearest open area.

 ---

 ### Magical Footwear  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/MagicalFootwear.png" Align=left width=7% height=7%>

-Whenever you score a _takedown_ on a creature of a _Challenge Rating_ of 1 or higher, you gain a stack of _Magical Footwear_ giving you the following benefits:
+Whenever you score a _takedown_ on a creature, you gain a stack of _Magical Footwear_ giving you the following benefits:

 **Magical Footwear Scaling**
 |Amount|Effect|